Edward Forbes: Botanical studies

 Forbes theorized that the majority of British terrestrial animals and flowering plants migrated there over land bridges before, during and after the ice age.
 His theory was later discredited. (see C Reid's Origin of the British Flora, 1899).

 In 1851 Forbes was professor of natural history to the Royal School of Mines.

+In 1852 Forbes submitted an abstract to the 22nd Meeting of the British Association for the Advancement of Science in Belfast.
+He described the fossil plant Cyclopteris hyberinca, now Archaeopteris hybernica (E.Forbs) Stur.
+This is the type species of the genus Archaeopteris (Dawson) Sturr.
+The genus is often incorrectly attributed to John William Dawson (1871), but correctly attributed to Dionýs Štúr (1875).

 T. H. Huxley

 Forbes served as an important mentor to the young biologist Thomas Henry Huxley.
 During Huxley's 1846 to 1850 voyage on HMS Rattlesnake to Northern Australia, Huxley relayed news of his discoveries back to Forbes in the United Kingdom, who then published them.

 Forbes provided Huxley with introductions to influential people, wrote a favorable review of Huxley's work, and helped his admission to the Royal Society (FRS) at age 26.

 Illustrations

 Forbes's scientific illustrations have been said to be anthropomorphic, often just hiding a human form even when depicting an invertebrate.

 Final years

 In 1853 Forbes became president of the Geological Society of London.
 In 1854, he was appointed professor of natural history at the University of Edinburgh, a long sought goal.
 During his later years, Forbes found more time in between lecturing and writing to order his stores of biological information.

 In the summer of 1854, Forbes lectured at Edinburgh and in September served as president of the geological section at the Liverpool meeting of the British Science Association.
 He served briefly as Professor of Natural History in succession to Prof Robert Jameson.

 In November 1854, soon after the start of winter classes at Edinburgh, Forbes became ill.
 He died at Wardie Parish, near Edinburgh, on 18 November 1854.
 He was interred at the Dean Cemetery in Edinburgh.

 In 1859, a former student of Forbes; James Hector dedicated Mount Forbes in what is now Banff National Park in Alberta, Canada to his memory.

 The following Forbes works were issued posthumously: